Opening, Transcribing, Printing, Playing, Practicing, and Saving Songs

 Musician reads and writes the following file formats: MIDI (.mid), Karaoke (.kar), and the Notation (.not) file type used by Notation Musician.

-You can open a MIDI or Karaoke file already on your system or use Musician's built-in Internet browser to download, unzip (if necessary), and open the file.
+You can open a MIDI or Karaoke file already on your system or use your favorite Internet browser to download and open the file in Musician.

 When you open a MIDI or Karaoke file, you can select various transcription options to control the MIDI-to-notation results.
 If you are not happy with the results of the transcription, you can use the Re-Transcribe command to try out different transcription options.